k4cg/k4status/README.md

 }
 ```

-The template for the Space API JSON document is defined within the file `status.json`.
+The template for the Space API JSON document is defined within the file `template.json`.
+You may have a look in the Space API specification on how to fill the fields.

+## Run

-By default, the app sets the log level to `info`.
+By default, the app will look for both the configuration (`config.json`) and template (`template.json`) files in the current working directory.

+In case the files are located somewhere different, you can use the optional commandline arguments to provide the correct paths.
+Just run `./k4status --help` to show their usage.

+Next to the file paths, you can adjust the log level.
-You may adjust it to your needs by using the environment variable `RUST_LOG`.
+You may use the environment variable `RUST_LOG` to configure anything other than the default level `info`.

 ## Build